xuyu0010/awesome-video-domain-adaptation/README.md

 __This repo is a comprehensive collection of awesome research (papers, codes, etc.) and other items about video domain adaptation.__

 __Our comprehensive survey on Video Unsupervised Domain Adaptation with Deep Learning is now available.
 Please check our paper on [arXiv](https://arxiv.org/abs/2211.10412).__
+__2024/09 This survey on Video Unsupervised Domain Adaptation has been accepted and published by ACM Computing Surveys (ACM CSUR, IF 23.8)!
+Congrats to all the collaborators!
+The paper is available with Open Access!
+Click [this DOI](https://dl.acm.org/doi/10.1145/3679010) for details.__

 Domain adaptation has been a focus of research in transfer learning, enabling models to improve robustness which is crucial to apply models to real-world applications.
 Despite a long history of domain adaptation research, there has been limited discussions on __video domain adaptation__.
 This repo aims to present a collection of research on video domain adaptation including papers, code, etc.